Online Reputation Management

 Appropriately Handling Negative Reviews

 Negative reviews themselves aren’t necessarily a problem – the average consumer knows that not everyone will be satisfied with a product or service.
 What matters most is how you respond.
-Simply deleting negative reviews can cause outrage, not only by the person who left that review, but also by people who find that practice to be suspicious.
 Responding negatively or fighting with customers has caused businesses to go viral in a highly unfavorable way.

 Negative reviews are an especially important customer service tool.
 Your public response acknowledging the problem and proposing a solution to a dissatisfied customer shows that you take customer care seriously.
 People reading will be able to see that you promptly resolve these issues.